WhyNine/Whats-playing-on-Plex-server/README.md

 * Photos and videos are selected at random from the scraped list.
 A photo is displayed for 20s while for videos a random 60s portion is played.

 ## Installation
 The web client uses the Balonku font, which may be downloaded from https://www.fontspace.com/azkarizki/balonku and copied to the fonts folder.
+The file js/custom-example.js has to be renamed to js/custom.js and customised with the URL of the PMS and the appropriate user credentials.
+Note that the web client uses a web worker to scrape the list of photos.
+This means that the client cannot be loaded locally as a file and must be accessed via a web server.

 ## More information
 The following website was very helpful in determining how to access the PMS: https://github.com/Arcanemagus/plex-api/wiki/Plex-Web-API-Overview.
 Working out the parameters for the video transcoding were a bit hit & miss but seem to work ok.